PyconUK/ConferenceScheduler/docs/tutorial/index.rst

 Scheduling chairs
 -----------------

-Once we have a schedule for our talks, workshops and social events we have the last task which is to schedule chairs for the talk sessions.
+Once we have a schedule for our talks, workshops and social events, we have the last task which is to schedule chairs for the talk sessions.

 We have 6 different sessions of talks to chair::